KevinLikesDrinkingCoffee/KevinLikesDrinkingCoffee/README.md

 ## Hi there 👋

+---
+I'm Zhenyu Wu.
+Currently a PhD student @ CASR lab of the University of Hong Kong.
+My research interest lies in FPGA, customized hardware and AI infra.

+You can contact me @ zhenyuwu@connect.hku.hk

 <!--
 **KevinLikesDrinkingCoffee/KevinLikesDrinkingCoffee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.